 Participants and activities to be announced.

-Mario Livio is an internationally known astrophysicist at the Space Telescope Science Institute, which conducts the scientific program of the Hubble Space Telescope and will conduct the scientific program of the upcoming James Webb Space Telescope.
-He is a fellow of the American Association for the Advancement of Science.
-He has published more than 400 scientific papers on topics ranging from dark energy and cosmology to black holes and extrasolar planets.
-Livio is the author of five popular science books, including The Golden Ratio (for which he received the Peano Prize and the International Pythagoras Prize) and Is God a Mathematician?
-Livio’s recent book, Brilliant Blunders, was on the New York Times Best Sellers list and was selected by the Washington Post as one of the “2013 Best Books of the Year.”
+Mario Livio is an internationally known astrophysicist, a bestselling author, and a popular speaker.
+He is a Fellow of the American Association for the Advancement of Science.
+He has published more than 400 scientific papers on topics ranging from dark energy, cosmology, and black holes, to supernova explosions, extrasolar planets, and the emergence of life in the universe.
+Livio is the author of five popular science books, including The Golden Ratio (for which he received the Peano Prize and the International Pythagoras Prize) and Is God a Mathematician? which inspired the 2015 NOVA program The Great Math Mystery.
+Livio’s most recent book, Brilliant Blunders, was on the New York Times Best Sellers list and was selected by the Washington Post as one of the “2013 Best Books of the Year.”

 Lawrence Krauss is an internationally known theoretical physicist and best-selling author.
 His research focuses on the intersection of cosmology and elementary particle physics.
 Krauss’s work addresses questions about the origin of matter in the universe, Einstein’s theory of general relativity, astrophysics, the future of the universe, and the properties and description of the dark energy that is thought to account for most of the universe’s present energy content.
 A fervent advocate for science literacy, Lawrence Krauss has written nine books for a general audience, including the bestseller The Physics of Star Trek, and most recently A Universe from Nothing.
 He was recently awarded the National Science Board’s Public Service Award for his contributions to public understanding of science.
 Krauss is foundation professor in the School of Earth and Space Exploration and director of the ASU Origins Project at Arizona State University.